 In some cases, the officer will come into contact with you without any of those signs.
 They’ll likely show up if you’re in a crash.
 Some will stop you if you have other things wrong with your vehicle, such as a burned-out headlight or a crack across the windshield that impairs your line of sight.

+If they the officers find probable cause that you’re drunk, they’ll arrest you.
 Facing drunk driving charges means you need to consider your defense strategy quickly.
 Some options might be time-sensitive so be sure you review them quickly.
 Working with someone familiar with these matters may help you determine how to proceed.

 Drunk driving is a serious offense that can have severe consequences.
 Not only can a DUI charge lead to hefty fines and jail time, but it can also lead to the loss of your driver’s license, your job, and even your life.